Wilmington Park

 Wilmington Park was a ballpark in Wilmington, Delaware that was located at the corner of 30th Street and Governor Printz Boulevard.
 It was home to the University of Delaware football team from 1940 to 1952 and the Wilmington Blue Rocks of the Class B Interstate League from 1940 to 1952.
 The Blue Rocks were an affiliate of the Philadelphia Athletics from 1940 to 1943 and the Philadelphia Phillies from 1944 to 1952.

 History

-Early in 1940, construction plans for the ballpark were announced.[Wilmington News-Journal, Jan 23, 1940, p.
-20] The park was bounded by 30th Street (northeast, third base); Governor Printz Boulevard a.k.a.
+Early in 1940, construction plans for the ballpark were announced.
+The park was bounded by 30th Street (northeast, third base); Governor Printz Boulevard a.k.a.
 Northeast Boulevard (southeast, left field); 28th Street (southwest, right field); and Church Street and eventually Kerry Drive-In Theater (to the northwest, first base).
 Dimensions for left and right field were reported as 334 ft and 360 ft respectively.